 1 Great Place to Eat on Your Philadelphia Family Vacation: Little Nonna’s

 Located in midtown Philadelphia, Little Nonna’s is a friendly Italian restaurant with a homey, casual décor and garden seating.
 It’s the perfect spot for a family meal of spaghetti and meatballs or gnocchi, and tantalizing appetizers like seared octopus and wild mushroom arancini.

 The interior is cozy, with red banquettes and an open kitchen with hanging copper pots.
 It’s also rather small, so try to make a reservation if you can.

-1 Great Place to Stay: The Roost Rittenhouse
+1 Great Place to Stay in Philadelphia with Kids: The Roost Rittenhouse

 There are plenty of places to stay in central Philadelphia but for location, space, and design, the Roost Rittenhouse is hands-down the best family accommodations you will find.
 You can rent a studio, one-bedroom, or two-bedroom apartment , all with a modern kitchen and sumptuous bathroom.
 Really, you can’t go wrong here.
 The décor is crisp and modern.